-The Educational Worldview Journey – or Worldview Journey for short – is a transformative learning approach consisting of short but deep learning journeys (of ± 4 – 6 hours each) that invite students to reflect on their worldviews (explore), communicate with those with other worldviews (exchange), and understand their worldviews in the context of the planetary crisis of our time (expand).
+• Consists of short but deep learning journeys (of ± 4 – 6 hours each) that invite students to reflect on their worldviews (explore), communicate with those with other worldviews (exchange), and include nature and the planet into their worldviews (expand).

 The Worldview Journey has been developed in collaboration with Utrecht University, with funding from Pathways to Sustainability.
-After several well-received pilots with more than 1000 students in the last few years, the program is currently being finalized.
-In 2023, we’ll engage in an additional round of pilots and research its educational impacts, after which the program will be launched and made available to other educators in 2024.
+After several well-received pilots with students, extensive research, and continued cycles of testing and improving, the program is now available to other educators in the form of our facilitator training.

 Because the program supports participants’ exploration, reflection, and exchange (rather than just transmitting knowledge), it can be used in a variety of contexts and at different learning levels.
 It’s suitable for higher education, but can also be used in adult and life-long-learning contexts.
 With some adaptation, older students at the high school/secondary education level are also likely to benefit.